tanush0321/tanush/README.md

 and to save files i initialize opps concept of save and read the date in file after every block of code which is there in menu of my CRUD sysytem

-there are total 7 things in menu in my CRUD system which all are followed by conditional statemnts inside while loop.
+there are total 7 things in menu in my CRUD system which all are followed by conditional statemnts inside while loop and def function for every block of code.